yisus44/crwn-clothing-learning/README.md

 # crwn-clothing-learning
-Proyect for learning react basics.
-Not my own proyect.
+Proyect for learning react basics in the react course of ztm academy